Q and A For the kids:

 What is your favorite hobby?

-My favorite hobbies are reading, painting watercolors, and organizing.
+My favorite hobbies are reading, water coloring, gardening and organizing.

 What is your favorite food?

-I enjoy a good steak.
-I enjoy a good salad but I really like great ice cream/ice cream sundaes.
+I enjoy a good steak and salad but I really like great ice cream/ice cream sundaes.

 How long does it take to write a book?